8ctopotamus/thinkpawsitive-staff-calendar/README.md

 # Thinkpawsitive Staff Calendar

-A calendar view that shows the following booking types to staff:
+A calendar view that displays the following booking types to staff:
-* All swimming sessions
+* Swimming sessions
-* All Treadmill sessions
+* Treadmill sessions
-* All Turf sessions
+* Turf sessions
-* All Mat sessions
+* Mat sessions
-* All Nail Trims
+* Nail Trims
-* All Self Serve Bath Washes
+* Self Serve Bath Washes
+* Weave pole

+You can display the calendar on any page using the shortcode `[thinkpawsitive-staff-calendar]`.